-Zalgiris vs Baskonia
+Zalgiris vs Baskonia (By: Demogorgon)

 Zalgiris was Euroleague's Cinderella last season where they made it to the Final 4 and showed emphatically that basketball is not necessarily all about huge budgets and star players as if you have the spirit, the will and a great coach like Saras, anything is possible.